 People tend to feel bad about themselves when they feel powerless to get their needs met — so you can start this process by figuring out what your needs are.
 But be careful: It's important that you don’t start demanding that the people in your life fulfill your every want.
 Rather, clarify for yourself what you need.
 What people, places, or experiences are must-haves to live a fulfilling life?
 What aspects of your life — if removed — would leave you without a sense of purpose?
 Really think carefully about this, and try not to consider others’ needs right now.

 Keep in mind that every person has different needs.
 For example, many people feel that they need to have children; this is something they need to do to feel whole.
 Other people need to travel.
 I personally need to love what I do for a living.
 Without that, my life might feel meaningless to me.
 But everyone is different.
 If you’re having a hard time figuring out your needs, just reflect on times in your life when you weren’t thriving.
 What was missing?

 If your needs are being met, this step is easy: Keep them in mind, and don’t stray too far from living a life that is authentically yours.

-It’s funny how standing up for yourself and living a life that is authentically yours generates positive self-views.
+It’s funny how knowing your worth and standing up for yourself and living a life that is authentically yours generates positivity.
 I now have more positive views of myself, because I pushed for what matters to me.
 It was terrifying to put myself first, but it was worth it.